The Unreality of Time: Influence

 McTaggart's argument has had an enormous influence on the philosophy of time.
 His phenomenological analysis of the appearance of time has been accepted as good and true even by those who firmly deny the end conclusion that time is unreal.
 For instance, J. S. Findlay (1940) and A. Prior (1967) took McTaggart's phenomenological analysis as their point of departure in the development of modern tense logic.

-McTaggart's characterisation of the appearance of time in terms of the A- and B-series served to sharpen the contrast between the two emerging and rival views of time that we now know as the A- and B-views of time.
+McTaggart's characterisation of the appearance of time in terms of the A-series and B-series served to sharpen the contrast between the two emerging and rival views of time that we now know as the A-series and B-views of time.
 The assumption is that the A-view, in accepting the reality of tense, represent time as being like an A-series, and that the B-view, in rejecting the reality of tense, represent time as being like a B-series.

-The two objections that McTaggart develops against the conception of time as forming an A- and a B-series are still the two main objections with which the A- and B-views of time struggle.
-Notably, is the A-view contradictory, and is the B-view able to incorporate an account of change?
+McTaggart’s two objections to the conception of time as forming an A-series and a B-series remain central challenges for contemporary theories of time.
+Specifically, the A-theory faces the problem of potential contradiction, while the B-theory is often criticized for its difficulty in accounting for change.

-The controversy about McTaggart's argument for the unreality of time continues unabated (see, for instance, Smith 2011; Cameron 2015; Mozersky 2015; Ingthorsson 2016).
+The controversy about McTaggart's argument for the unreality of time continues unabated.